 Get the total value of all your Traditional, SEP, or SIMPLE IRAs from your year-end statements.
 If you did a clean backdoor Roth, you didn’t have any balance left on December 31 in the year you converted.
 You didn’t have any outstanding rollovers or outstanding recharacterization either.

 That’s the end of entering the Roth conversion.
-You may see the running meter go up a little, due to the extra $20 your money earned while in the Traditional IRA before you converted to Roth.
+You may see the running refund meter go down a little, due to the extra $50 your money earned while in the Traditional IRA before you converted to Roth.
 If you didn’t earn anything, the meter would stay the same.

 Taxable Income from Backdoor Roth